 A Shared Room offers a shared bedroom, shared bathroom and shared communal areas.

 A Private Room offers a private bedroom and, in some properties, a private bathroom as well.
 In others, you’ll share the bathroom with other students living in their own bedrooms.
-Any additional living space like kitchens and communal areas are also shared.
+Any additional living spaces like kitchens and communal areas are shared.

 An Entire Place offers a fully self-contained studio flat where you’ll have your own bedroom, bathroom and typically a small kitchenette with cooking facilities.

 Most properties we list in Cambridge are fully furnished.
 However, make sure to check if this is the case with the property you’re interested in.
 You can see on the property page if the property is rented furnished or not.